Duke Energy Plaza: History

-On August 20, 2021, the building was topped off when the last patch of concrete floor was added.
-It is scheduled to be completed by the end of 2022 with interior work completed in 2023.

 Duke has 7,700 employees in the Charlotte area working in numerous offices.
 The company is reducing its real estate footprint by moving out of a number of buildings such as 401 S. College Street, 526 S. Church Street, 4320 Yancey Road and 400 South Tryon.
 Many of the employees from the buildings that are closing will be relocating to the tower.
 Also, the COVID-19 pandemic has changed the company's views about having employees work from the office full time.
 It is expected many employees will work from home part time.
 Even after completion of the tower, Duke will continue to occupy Optimist Hall, NASCAR Plaza, and Piedmont Town Center (until 2025).
 Duke's goal with its real estate consolidation is trimming its foot print from 2500000 sqft to 1000000 sqft by 2050.
 Duke estimates they will save $85 to $90 million over the next five years.

 Prior to the Duke Energy Plaza, Duke's most visible presence was the Duke Energy Center.
 As of May 2021 Duke occupied 491000 sqft spanning 21 floors.
 On May 17, 2021, Duke announced it planned vacate the building entirely.
 Wells Fargo, the building owner, plans to fill the space with some of its own employees as they are planning to stop leasing the One Wells Fargo Center.

-As of December 31, 2021 Duke had exited its lease of the Duke Energy Center with all Duke employees having vacated the building prior to the holidays.
+As of December 31, 2021 Duke had exited its lease of the Duke Energy Center with all remaining Duke employees having vacated the building prior to the holidays.
 All Duke Energy signs and plaques have been removed from the building and it has been temporarily renamed 550 South Tryon.
 When the Duke Energy Plaza is completed, Duke Energy will relocate their employees into the building as its new headquarters.

-On September 21, 2022, Duke Energy finished installing its name and logo on the north and south sides of the new building.
+On September 21, 2022, Duke Energy finished installing its name and logo on the northeast and southwest sides of the new building.
 The exterior of the building was mostly finished at that time with small landscaping projects remaining and the company was conducting testing of exterior lighting schemes.
-However, at the same time only about 40% of the interior work was finished and none of the 40 floors were complete.
-Building occupancy is expected to begin in January 2023.
-However, full occupancy is not expected until the third quarter of 2023.
+However, at that time only about 40% of the interior work was finished and none of the 40 floors were complete.
+Full occupancy is not expected until the third quarter of 2023.